LITdrive/aadc2018/README.md

 ### NVIDIA Driver 396.xx

-:penguin: **Linux-only!** This NVIDIA driver enables you to run TensorFlow graphs on the GPU.
+**Linux-only!** This NVIDIA driver enables you to run TensorFlow graphs on the GPU.

     sudo add-apt-repository ppa:graphics-drivers/ppa
     sudo apt update